16 Popular Word Games for Seniors to Enjoy (2022)

 5. Complete the Saying

 By using famous sayings, idioms, and proverbs from their past, seniors will be able to play a matching game.
 It can result in pleasant reminiscences and conversation.
-It can be adapted to suit various abilities and can be played by people living with dementia disease.
+It can be adapted to suit various abilities, and even people living with Dementia disease can play it.
 Depending on the level of the players, cut each proverb or saying in half or leave out the last word.

 The first person comes up with a word or phrase, and the others guess it one letter at a time.
 The player draws several dashes equal to the number of letters in the word.
-After that, guessing players suggest letters that occur in the word, and the remaining players fill in the blanks with the suggested letters in the right place.
+After that, other players suggest letters that occur in the word and try to fill in the blanks with the suggested letters in the right place.

 If the word they choose doesn’t contain the suggested letter, the other player draws an element of a hangman’s gallows.
-For every suggested letter not found in the word, a segment of the gallows and a victim is added.
+A segment of the gallows and a victim is added for every suggested letter not found in the word.
 A character in a noose provides a minimum of six incorrect guesses to the players until the game ends.
-The first player to guess the correct answer thinks of the word for the next game.
+The first player to guess the correct answer thinks of the word for the next round.

 8. Word Search